 Avoriaz is the highest of 12 villages scattered across France and Switzerland forming the massive Portes Du Soliel ski area.
-Visitors not only get to cross country boarders with the ability to sample French and Swiss skiing in one day, but with over 650km of pistes in the area, you’ll be hard pushed to see all the incredible scenery on offer.
+Visitors not only get to cross country borders with the ability to sample French and Swiss skiing in one day but with over 650km of pistes in the area, you’ll be hard pushed to see all the incredible scenery on offer.
 Avoriaz has become a solid player and favourite amongst skiers and snowboarders looking for something a little different.

-Avoriaz Airport Transfers
+Geneva to Avoriaz Private Transfers

 Getting to Avoriaz with GVA Transfers is easy.
 The travel time from Geneva Airport to Avoriaz is just 1 hour 50 minutes.
 Our driver will meet you at the airport, straight from your flight and with our range of new and comfortable vehicles, travelling to Avoriaz couldn’t be easier.